-Senior Schooling is a key phase of education where students take greater responsibility for their own learning and preparing for their future.
-The Overnewton Anglican Community College Senior School caters for students in Years 10- 12 and it is a most important phase in the final stages of a young person’s secondary education.
-It is staffed by experienced Senior School educators and aims to be an environment in which students and staff work together in a relaxed and supportive learning environment, while working towards the successful completion of the VCE.
+Senior Schooling is a key phase of education where students take greater responsibility for their own learning and actively prepare for their future.
+The Overnewton Anglican Community College Senior School caters for students in Years 10- 12 and is staffed by experienced Senior School educators.
+It aims to be a supportive environment in which students and staff work together towards the successful completion of the VCE.

 Overnewton is proud of its reputation of consistent academic success in the VCE, but we also aim to provide an environment that promotes a well-rounded education for our students, preparing them not only for VCE, but life beyond.

 Classroom teachers specialise in the needs of young adults.
 They see the student as a whole person, an individual who needs adult support and guidance during one of the most important transition stages of their life.
-Staff help the student make the transition from adolescence to adulthood, and life beyond the College, as smooth as possible and at the same time, help the student become a lifelong learner with strong moral values.
-Chapel services and assemblies are also central to Senior School life.
+Staff help the student make the transition from adolescence to adulthood, and life beyond the College, as smooth as possible and at the same time, help the student become a lifelong learner with strong values.

 Senior School is a time where students develop skills, knowledge and pathways to work, and further study.
-Our Life Choices Program (Years 10 - 12) assists students to become self-directed, reflective and independent young adults.
+Careers Program (Years 10 - 12) assists students to become self-directed, reflective and independent young adults.

-All students at Overnewton can undertake VCE subjects in Years 10, 11 and 12.
-Facilities design and the layout of senior working areas allow for optimum interaction and learning.
+Students at Overnewton can undertake VCE subjects in Years 10, 11 and 12.
+The design and the layout of senior working areas allow for optimum interaction and learning.
 Students and staff work together in the Senior School to develop the skills and understanding essential for success in the VCE and beyond.

 Students apply for positions and may be required to take part in an interview process or a presentation to peers in order to secure these roles.

 For more detailed information please use the SCHOOLS tab in the menu bar above.